 I've already bought Montessori albums.
 Is this course for me?

-The albums you see online can give you information about the Montessori method, but they will not tell you how to apply these lessons in the home.
 If you do own a set of albums, they will likely be a valuable resource for you - just as valuable as a well-written book or collection of activities to do with children.

 In fact, in this course, I'll be encouraging you to invest in many resources to have at your disposal, most of which can be obtained for free at your public library or for cheap at a used bookstore or online.